RohitBhaskarUday/DocRelay/ui/README.md

-# PeerLink UI
+# DocRelay UI

-This is the frontend UI for the PeerLink P2P file sharing application.
+This is the frontend UI for the DocRelay file sharing application.
 It's built with Next.js, TypeScript, and Tailwind CSS.

 ## Features